-The v_1 values in Table 3, some from [8] or [13] and some determined in this work, could be of use in a visible-light and near visible-light search for free triatomic molecules in interstellar space.
-There exists a NIST data base containing high-precision long-wavelength spectral features, but for a limited number of triatomic molecules [17]
+The v_1 values in Table 3, some from [8] or [13] and some determined in this work, could be of use in a search for free triatomic molecules in interstellar space.
+There exists a NIST data base containing high-precision long-wavelength spectral features, but for a limited number of triatomic molecules [17].